Pennsylvania Rental Laws – an Overview of Landlord-Tenant Rights in Pittsburgh

 • Maintaining habitable standards within the rental property.
 This means providing a space for tenants that’s safe, healthy, and free from things that could cause serious harm.

-• Making requested or needed property repairs within a reasonable period of time.
+• Making requested or needed property repairs within a reasonable period.

 • Keeping the rented premises clean and free from health hazards.